 - The trunk diameter, canopy spread, height and other important details

-- Any information about pests or possible disease and abnormalities
+- Any information about pests or possible diseases and abnormalities

-- Any arguments brought forward that are either in favour or against for alternatives of tree removal.
+- Any arguments brought forward that are either in favour or against alternatives of tree removal.

 What else can an arborist do?